vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/cloud-foundation/9.0/uk-tsa-cop/README.md

 ## Broadcom Resources

 - [UK TSA CoP - Companion Guide for Telco Cloud Platform 5.1 and Cloud Foundation 9.0 XLSX](https://raw.githubusercontent.com/vmware/vcf-security-and-compliance-guidelines/main/regulatory-compliance/cloud-foundation/9.0/uk-tsa-cop/vcf-companion-uk-tsa-code-of-practice.xlsx) - direct XLSX download of the document in this directory
-- [UK TSA CoP - Companion Guide for Telco CLoud Platform 5.1 and Cloud Foundation 9.0 CSV](https://raw.githubusercontent.com/vmware/vcf-security-and-compliance-guidelines/main/regulatory-compliance/cloud-foundation/9.0/uk-tsa-cop/vcf-companion-uk-tsa-code-of-practice.csv) - direct XLSX download of the document in this directory
+- [UK TSA CoP - Companion Guide for Telco CLoud Platform 5.1 and Cloud Foundation 9.0 CSV](https://raw.githubusercontent.com/vmware/vcf-security-and-compliance-guidelines/main/regulatory-compliance/cloud-foundation/9.0/uk-tsa-cop/vcf-companion-uk-tsa-code-of-practice.csv) - direct CSV download of the document in this directory

+You can also use the CSV version to view changes over time, as the guidance evolves, via the GitHub history functions.

 ## External Resources